Cereal: Biology

 Structure of a cereal, wheat.
 A: Plant; B ripe ear of grains; 1 spikelet before flowering; 2 the same, flowering and spread, enlarged; 3 flowers with glumes; 4 stamens 5 pollen; 6 and 7 ovaries with juice scales; 8 and 9 parts of the scar; 10 fruit husks; 11–14 grains, natural size and enlarged.

 Cereals are grasses, in the Poaceae family, that produce edible grains.
 A cereal grain is botanically a caryopsis, a fruit where the seed coat is fused with the pericarp.
 Grasses have stems that are hollow except at the nodes and narrow alternate leaves borne in two ranks.
 The lower part of each leaf encloses the stem, forming a leaf-sheath.
 The leaf grows from the base of the blade, an adaptation that protects the growing meristem from grazing animals.
 The flowers are usually hermaphroditic, with the exception of maize, and mainly anemophilous or wind-pollinated, although insects occasionally play a role.

 Among the best-known cereals are maize, rice, wheat, barley, sorghum, millet, oat, rye and triticale.
 Some other grains are colloquially called cereals, even though they are not grasses; these pseudocereals include buckwheat, quinoa, and amaranth.

 Cultivation

+Sources of variation in cereal production, 1964–2023.

 All cereal crops are cultivated in a similar way.
 Most are annual, so after sowing they are harvested just once.
 An exception is rice, which although usually treated as an annual can survive as a perennial, producing a ratoon crop.
 Cereals adapted to a temperate climate, such as barley, oats, rye, spelt, triticale, and wheat, are called cool-season cereals.
 Those preferring a tropical climate, such as millet and sorghum, are called warm-season cereals.
 Cool-season cereals, especially rye, followed by barley, are hardy; they grow best in fairly cool weather, and stop growing, depending on variety, when the temperature goes above around 30 °C. Warm-season cereals, in contrast, require hot weather and cannot tolerate frost.
 Cool-season cereals can be grown in highlands in the tropics, where they sometimes deliver several crops in a single year.